PredatH0r/ChanSort/readme.md

 - Reorder channels (change numbers directly, move up/down, drag&drop, double-click)
 - Use another channel list as a reference to apply the same ordering
 - Multi-selection for editing multiple channels at once
+- Single-list view (showing assigned channels first and then all unassigned channels)
 - Side-by-side view of new/sorted list and original/complete list (similar to playlist and library)
 - Rename or delete channels
 - Manage favorites, parental lock, channel skipping (when zapping), channel hiding
-- User interface in English, German, Spanish, and partially in Turkish, Portuguese and Russian
+- User interface in English, German, Spanish, Turkish, Portuguese, Russian and Romanian
 - Unicode character support for channel names (Latin, Cyrillic, Greek, ...)

 NOT supported: